 Places are always more than what meets the eye; the stories of previous and current inhabitants are inscribed in them.
-These stories can be visualized and perpetuated in many different ways: Murals, street signs, and plaques inform and interpret on site, and the number of websites and apps to enhance your visit technologically is increasing.
-While they often only tell the story of the dominant group at the time, there are initiatives dedicated to amplify the voices behind minority histories.
+They can be visualized and perpetuated in many different ways: Murals, street signs, and plaques inform and interpret on site, and the number of websites and apps to enhance your visit technologically is increasing.
+While they often only tell the story of currently dominant groups, there are initiatives dedicated to amplify the voices behind minority histories.

 Neighborhood History: Mural in Strathcona